Last updated on August 11th, 2022

 The most common mistake made by brushing is the timing.
 People use teeth brushing timers to know that they brush their teeth enough, but they make the mistake of brushing the teeth short after or before breakfast.
 Brushing the teeth after eating breakfast or a cup of coffee mayharm your teeth’s enamel due to the acidity on them.
 Authorities like ADA recommend waiting for about 60 minutes before brushing your teeth after breakfast.
 Most dentists would agree with that and recommend you to wait at least 30 minutes before brushing or rinse your mouth after the meal.

 Speaking about brushing before the meals, there is almost a consensus over it.
 Having your breakfast after brushing your teeth does not harm your teeth.
 But it’s also recommended to wait for as long as you can so that the fluoride does its job and prevents cavities much better.

 2. Is it enough to Brushing Teeth Once a Day?

-Even it’s better than not brushing teeth all day long; you’re highly recommended to brush your teeth more than once a day.
+The American Dental Association (ADA) recommends brushing teeth twice a day for two minutes using a fluoride toothpaste.
+According to the Journal of Dental Hgyiene research, in 2009, brushing for 180 seconds removed 55% more plaque than brushing for 30 seconds.
+Brushing for 120 seconds removed 26% more plaque than brushing for 45 seconds.
+So it is clinically proven that teeth brushing with a minimum of 2 minutes increase plaque removal significantly.
 But if you’re brushing teeth once a day, it would be better to brush them before going to bed so that the fluoride may be effective all night long and preventcavities.
 Some dentists recommend brushing teeth 3 times a day, which is mornings, before going to bed, and after lunch; however, overbrushing teeth is not recommended.